 You have to be the pack leader.
 Pressurizing your dog will result in it all going wrong, going more slowly builds her self-confidence.

-Use a halter rather that a flat collar if you need to.
+Use a harness and a a flat collar if you need one.

 Try not to get sucked in.
 You need to show her precisely how you would like her to react.